Categories

 The rational future doesn't seek to return to matrilineal systems but to reclaim the sacred relationship with both women and earth that made those societies more balanced and sustainable.
 True healing requires recognizing that we are not separate from or above nature—we are nature, and our bodies carry the same intelligence that guides rivers, grows forests, and cycles seasons.

 The Warrior Culture Legacy: Our current "normal" derives from Roman dominator culture that was constantly fighting to gain territory and expand like a cancer rather than living sustainably.
-This culture excluded fathers from birth and early childcare—banishing them to hospital waiting rooms while expecting them to prioritize warfare over family connection.
+This culture excluded fathers from birth and early childcare— leading to our parents’ generation being banished to hospital waiting rooms - since their top priority in earlier times was expecting them to prioritize warfare over family connection.

 Women warriors existed too—the word "nightmare" comes from women riders whose horses terrified opposing armies.
 But the dominator pattern valued conquest over nurturing, expansion over sustainability, control over cooperation.
 This isn't an ideal to emulate but a historical pattern to evolve beyond.